reh3376/ignition_tools/docs/CURSOR_AGENT_SETUP.md

 #### **Project Context Instructions:**
 ```
 This is the IGN Scripts project with a comprehensive Code Intelligence System.
-Phase 8.1 has been completed, providing automated refactoring capabilities.
+Phase 8.2 has been completed, providing automated refactoring capabilities with vector embeddings.

 IMPORTANT: All new agents/chat sessions MUST initialize the knowledge discovery system: